Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR): Introduction

-Despite the advantages of PaLS, there remains a number of areas where improvement is required.
-One important limitation of existing PaLS models (indeed most all level-set methods) is the ability to recover distributions of objects with multiple contrast values.
-Existing level-set based approaches for multi-contrast, multi-object problems, such as the colour level-set \cite{hd21}, vector level-set \cite{zhao96}, and binary level-set \cite{lie06}, either use $ N $ level-sets for $N$ objects \cite{brox06,mesadi16, zhao96} or $\lceil \log_2 N\rceil$ level-sets for $N$ objects \cite{vese04, lie06, hd21}.
-As a result, with the existing methods, as the number of objects with different contrast values increases, the required number of level-sets also increases.
-A second area of limitation for PaLS concerns the family of basis functions used to model the level-set function.
-In a traditional PaLS setting, the level-set function is obtained using a weighted superposition of a set of predetermined collection of basis functions, most often radial basis functions (RBFs) \cite{dyh19, id20, li20, lsd20, lsd18, naik14, semerci12} but also polynomials \cite{kilmer04}, multiquadrics \cite{mesadi16}, ellipsoidal \cite{est19}, and polytopes \cite{mesadi16}.
-We focus here on RBFs due to their prevalence.
-RBFs possess only circular cross sections and thus can limit the range of objects that can be represented by the model and a given number of RBFs.
-Finally, as effective as they are, most of the existing PaLS models still suffer from numerical conditioning issues \cite{aghasi10}.
-PaLS models which adopt RBFs can experience non-uniqueness of parametric representation of shapes due to the fact that infinitely many pairs of parameters can give the same circular cross sections.
-This defect can yield poorly conditioned, if not singular, Jacobian matrices, as we illustrate empirically in this paper.
-Since the performance of quasi-Newton methods tends to be highly dependent on the condition number of the Jacobian matrix at each iteration, most of the existing PaLS models using these methods suffer from ill-conditioning of the Jacobian matrices \cite{aghasi10}.
+Despite the advantages of PaLS, room for improvement remains.
+Notably, existing PaLS models and most other level-set methods struggle to recover distributions of objects with multiple contrast values.
+Approaches like colour \cite{hd21}, vector \cite{zhao96}, and binary level-sets \cite{lie06} rely on a number of level-sets proportionate to the number of objects \cite{mesadi16}, leading to scalability challenges as the object count increases.
+Furthermore, the choice of basis functions for PaLS raises limitations.
+Traditionally, a weighted superposition of predetermined basis functions, predominantly radial basis functions (RBFs) \cite{lsd20, semerci12, 6192289}, has been employed.
+However, RBFs possess only circular cross sections and thus can limit the range of objects that can be represented by the model and a given number of RBFs.
+Moreover, despite their efficacy, many prevailing PaLS models grapple with numerical conditioning issues.
+Models employing RBFs can encounter non-uniqueness in parameter representation due to infinitely many parameter pairs yielding the same circular cross sections.
+As we illustrate empirically in this paper, this can yield ill-conditioned, even singular, Jacobian matrices — detrimental for quasi-Newton and even for trust-region methods, the performance of which degrades under such conditions \cite{aghasi10}.